gilbertgit95/kagiweb-api-core-a/README.md

 You can just create you own controllers, or just manage your data process inside the routes, its up to you to decide.

+### Additional data in Request Object
+On your routers Request Object there are useful data provided by this app.
+Depending on the level your router is, you can access this data on the request object.

+#### - userAgentInfo
+contains the information of the device that accessing an endpoint.
+This data is available from level 2 and above, please section "App Levels and Main Object"

+#### - userData
+contains the signed in user or account that accessing an endpoint.
+This data is available from level 4 and above, please section "App Levels and Main Object"

+#### - userActiveWorkspace
+the active workspace of a signed in user or account that accessing an endpoint.
+This data is available from level 4 and above, please section "App Levels and Main Object"

 ## References
 ### App Levels and Main Object
 The entire application Contains 5 main levels.
 Each level accepts router objects.